cryystalll/The-Real-time-Age-Guesser-Application-based-on-Convolutional-Neural-Network/README.md

 ## Age Guesser Application
 I used the OpenCV package to build the real-time age guesser application.
 Firstly, I used the VideoCapture in OpenCV to capture frames from the webcam in real-time.
 Secondly, I used the face detection model provided by OpenCV to get the bounding boxes of faces.
 Note that the detection model can detect multiple faces in a single frame, thus, I may get multiple bounding boxes.
 Then, I cropped the face images in bounding boxes from the frame and resized the face images to the input size of our age guesser model.
 Lastly, I used the model to predict the ages of face images and showed the predicted ages on the screen.
 * 1. Predicting face accurately
-In most of the test cases, the model could predict human ages accurately.
+* In most of the test cases, the model could predict human ages accurately
 ![Variable Declaration](/img/face1.png)
 * 2. Predicting multiple faces’ ages in a frame
-Our application can detect multiple faces in a frame and predict ages of faces.
+* Our application can detect multiple faces in a frame
 ![Variable Declaration](/img/face2.png)
 ## Methods:
 ## A. Datasets